iamsachinrajput/iamsachinrajput/README.md

 - **Opeshift , Kubernetes and Podman**
 - **VMware , Networking and Firewall concepts**

+## Certifications

+- **AWS Professional cloud architech**
+- **GCP Professional cloud architech**
+- **Ansible Certification**

+## Type of works handled
+- ***Operations :*** Managed multiple clients for BAU operaitons as a second line manager of around 20 resources.
+- ***Transitions :*** Being part of the MSI team worked for many new clients for taking transition from other old vendors and streamlining the operations till handover to BAU teams.
+- ***Transformation :*** For New/Existing customers worked for the Transformation projects like Asset refresh , DC movements ( onprem to onprem) , moving from onprem to Cloud , New Environment builds etc.
+- ***Automation :*** Automating as per need of customer means not only by using the available devops/automation tools but also by developing customised solutions for customers based on their specific needs.
+- ***Development :*** I work for automation using diffirent languages : Bash , python , php etc
+- ***Orchestration :*** I worked on orchestrator like Cloudify to automate the infra as code by developing the blueprints which can cater the infra integrations with multiple components for example for new servers provisioning.

 ## Companies worked :
 Started my Career in 2005 with HCL.
  - ***Kritikal :*** I worked for 1 Year for managing IT infra and development of internal tools using opensource tools.